ember-learn/cli-guides/guides/advanced-use/pods.md

 As mentioned above, addons __should not__ use the `pods` structure

 ## Classic or pods?
 Ember projects do not have to be either `classic` or `pods-based`.
 They can also be mixed projects.
-As a default, if a file is not found on the pod structure, the Ember Resolver will look it up within the classic filesystem structure.
+By default, if the Ember Resolver can not find a file in the pod structure, it will look for it in the classic structure.

 If you start with a `classic` project, you can switch to the `pods-based` filesystem as your project grows without changing the existing `classic` filesystem.
-You can migrate the `classic` structure as time allows in the future.
+You can migrate the `classic` structure in the future, as time allows.

-As stated above, when using `pods`, developers need to do more to manage their file structure.
-The Ember Resolver can manage a `classic`, `pods-based` or `mixed` app but there can be more edge cases with a `mixed` app.
+As stated previously, with `pods` developers need to do more to manage their file structure.
+The Ember Resolver can manage a `classic`, `pods-based` or `mixed` app but there can be edge cases with a `mixed` app.

-If you have the same route in both the `classic` and `pods-based` structures your app may not work as expected.
-For example if you have `app/routes/about.js` and `app/about/route.js` in your app.
-In this case, the Ember Resolver would....do something.
+For example, if you happen to have the same route in both the `classic` and `pods-based` structures, which one will the Ember Resolver use?

+In this case, the resolver would use the `pods` route and ignore the `classic` route.

 ## Pods as default
 If you would like to use the pods structure as the default without using the `--pod` option, you can set `usePods` in `.ember-cli`: